DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 woman remarked: ‘I’ve got Facebook; I’ve got eBay.
 I get mixed up with all these passwords.
 So I just gave up’.
-Two-stage verification, which is becoming the norm for accessing accounts when the user has forgotten his/her password, is not possible in communities where there is no mobile reception.
+Two-stage verification, which is becoming the norm for accessing accounts when the user has forgotten his or her password, is not possible in communities where there is no mobile reception.

-Overall, community members at Mungalawarru were less successful in learning to shop online, although there was probably less incentive for them to learn because Tennant Creek was only 80 kilometers away, and people frequented town for social reasons.
+Overall, community members at Mungalawurru were less successful in learning to shop online, although there was probably less incentive for them to learn because Tennant Creek was only 80 kilometers away, and people frequented town for social reasons.
 People at Imangara, however,